jennihultman/MMB-117/QC and trimming.md

 ```

 The environment can be activate with the command `source activate QC_env`.
 And deactivated with `source deactivate`.
-For now, just create the environment, we will need it soon.

 ## QC and trimming